 Which Student Loans Are Available for Graduate Students?

-Federal and private grad school loans are the two kinds of financial aid typically available to grad students.
+Federal and private loans for grad school are the two kinds of financial aid typically available to grad students.
 A federal loan is one that usually draws funds from the federal government.
-A private loan is available through a traditional bank lender or credit union.
+A private loans for grad school is available through a traditional bank lender or credit union.
 Financial aid may be available to those who qualify.

 Federal Student Loans